juliestenp/mimer_supplementary_data/README.md

-# Supplementary Material – *First single-stranded DNA Microvirus targeting Pectobacterium belonging to the subfamily Bullavirinae*
+# Supplementary Material – *The first single-stranded DNA virus targeting Pectobacterium belongs to the family Microviridae and demonstrates a broad hostrange to Pectobacterium brasiliense isolates *

 This repository contains supplementary data associated with the manuscript:
 **“First single-stranded DNA Microvirus targeting *Pectobacterium* belonging to the subfamily *Bullavirinae***”